 I heard many countries around the world were locked down due to the Corona virus infection.
 So, I started gathering groceries and essential items at home at least to survive for 3 months, if the situation got worst.
 Then the first lockdown in India was announced by the Prime Minister Mr. Narendra Modi for 21 days, starting from 24th March 2020.
 I could feel the panic situation people of my country were having.
 Facebook, Instagram and the twitters were full of updates of lockdown stories.
 Friends started calling on phone even those who had not called even once in the last 5 years.
 Either they started caring for me or simply they had enough time to talk to old friends as their workplaces were locked down.
 Anyway, I felt good to talk to them.
 Among my class friends of postgraduation, I am the only one who chose to be a stay at home mom due to my concern about my daughters and not able to leave them at home with babysitter or even at day care.
 Since I became mother, I am a mother first than anything else.
 All my choices had to be approved by the mother inside me before me.
 Its not like that I never felt upset on my decision and felt low about myself watching all my friends having good jobs, some even became professors in Botany.
 But no matter what, the mother inside me was stronger than all other me.
 She always wins.

-Seemed like my friends, my relatives, my neighbors and almost all the men of this country were more concerned about living 21 days at home than the deadly viruses except those of daily workers, for them the concern was of living without earning more than the pandemic.
+Seemed like my friends, my relatives, my neighbours and almost all the men of this country were more concerned about living 21 days at home than the deadly viruses except those of daily workers, for them the concern was of living without earning more than the pandemic.
 But for me nothing was changed.
 I woke up, had a morning tea like every other day and then made breakfast for kids and husband then, went through my poetry page on Facebook before starting with cleaning, laundry and cooking.
 In the evening I walked with my kids in my terrace garden.
 That was the only time I enjoyed in the whole day.
 Before lockdown too I seldom went outside; once in a month to shopping mall or historical places as I love visiting them.
 Nothing changed for my life except the fact that my daughters were home and I was not worrying like before when they were in school.
 Because corona could still be washed out with soap and killed with sanitizer but what about those child molester or rapists?
 Whenever my daughters came home from school, the first thing I used to ask was if anyone touched them or not, even before asking them what they were taught at school.
 My concern was not baseless. crimes and cases of rape were too increasing like virus everywhere on Earth.
 And even schools are not an exception these days.

 It was the second week of lockdown and suddenly I realized that for me the story was different.
 For me it was not just two weeks or 21 days or many more days but more than a decade, 12 long years.
 Yes!
 It’s been 12 years since I came to the National Capital Region after marriage and I came to know that I have been under locked down for 12 years.